danielsaidi/website_danielsaidi/collections/_posts/2020/2020-05-28-comparing-dates.md

 tests:  https://github.com/danielsaidi/SwiftKit/tree/master/Tests/SwiftKitTests/Date
 ---

-In this post, we'll extend Swift's `Date` type with functions that let us compare dates with clean, readable code.
+In this post, we'll extend Date with functions that let us compare dates with clean, readable code.

 ## The basics